This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Cannabis, also called marijuana, is a drug that comes from the cannabis sativa (hemp plant).
-It may also be called pot, weed, or hash.
-Cannabis can be smoked, baked into food and eaten, or made into a tea and drunk.
-It can make you feel high, happy, or excited.
+Cannabis (marijuana) abuse is a pattern of use that causes physical or mental problems.
+Cannabis can make you feel high, happy, or excited.
 The effects may start right away and last for 3 to 4 hours depending on whether you smoke or eat cannabis.

 Signs of cannabis abuse:

-- You use cannabis when it is dangerous to be under the effects of the drug.
-This includes when you drive a vehicle or use machinery.
+- Use when it is dangerous to be under the effects of the drug, such as when you are driving a vehicle or using machinery

-- You have problems with the police when you are under the effects of cannabis.
+- Problems with the police when you are under the effects of cannabis

-- You keep using cannabis even when you argue with your family and friends about your use.
+- Continuing to use cannabis even when you argue with your family and friends about your use

-- You need to use more cannabis to give you the high feeling or other effects that you want.
-You have withdrawal symptoms after you stop using cannabis.
+- More cannabis is needed to give you the high feeling or other effects that you want

 How cannabis affects your baby: